austinconnor1836/my-notes/book-notes/Why Liberalism Failed/Why Liberalism Failed Notes.md

 The old political orders, previously devoted to the inculcation of virtue and the commendation of common good, were attacked early on by Niccolo Machiavelli as **"imaginary republics and principalities," dealing in *oughts* rather than taking humans as they actually are.**

 The Constitution is the embodiment of a set of modern principles that sought to overturn ancient teachings and shape a distinctly different modern human.

+The new modern liberal philosophy aspires to the self-interest, unleashed ambition of individuals over the ancient commendation of virtue and aspiration to the common good.

+It is less a matter of our technology "making us" than of our deeper political commitments shaping our technology.

+Marche notes in his Atlantic article, *Is Facebook Making Us Lonely*, that **Facebook and technologies like it, have facilitated or even enabled a preexisting predilection--the long-standing American desire to be independent and free.**

+As Marche points out, **"Loneliness is one of the first things that Americans spend their money achieving...We are lonely because we want to be lonely.
+We have made ourselves lonely."**

+Technologies like Facebook, he writes, **"are the by-product of a long-standing national appetite for independence."**

+Certain Amish communities ban members from purchasing insurance.
+Rather, the community itself is their "insurance pool": members seek to foster a community where it is everyone's shared responsibility and obligation to make someone who suffers a loss "whole" again.

+**<u>In contradiction to our contemporary political discourse, which suggests that there is some conflict between the individual and centralized power, we need to understand that ever-expanding individual liberty is actually the creation of a sprawling and intricate set of technologies that, while liberating the individual from the limitations of both nature and obligation, leave us feeling increasingly powerless, voiceless, alone--and unfree.</u>**

+## Chapter 5: Liberalism against Liberal Arts